 Small ocean animal toys-(My kids love this set Under The Sea Plastic Sea Life Creatures-affiliate link)

 Blue food coloring (optional)

 Small shells (optional)

-Fill bottle with approximately 2 inches of sand.
+Fill your plastic bottle with approximately 2 inches of sand.

-Fill bottle with water.
+Fill the sensory bottle with water.
 If the sand is dusty overflow the water bottle so the dust runs out (the sand should stay at the bottom of the bottle).

 To prepare their aquarium have child add small shells and a drop of blue food coloring to the water.